While Spanish Broadcasting System has pulled the encoders from Arbitron’s portable people meter system, Univision is finally plugging back in.

 As of 5 a.m. today, Univision’s stations in Miami, San Diego, Phoenix, San Antonio and Las Vegas began encoding their signals after months of going without ratings.

-That’s good news to advertisers and agencies that have had to estimate ratings for Univision’s radio stations since last summer when the Spanish-language broadcaster decided not to encode or subscribe to the service.
+That’s good news for advertisers and agencies that have had to estimate ratings for Univision’s radio stations since last summer when the Spanish-language broadcaster decided not to encode or subscribe to the service.

 Univision was not immediately available for comment.

 SBS’ refusal to encode was not without its consequences.
-With less than three weeks of encoding its signals during February, SBS station ratings took some big hits, more than 30 percent in New York and Miami, for example.
+Within less than three weeks of encoding its signals during February, SBS station ratings took some big hits, dropping more than 30 percent in New York and Miami, for example.

-Arbitron has been in a constant struggle with minority broadcasters that claim the PPM methodology undercounts minorities.
-Earlier this week, SBS pulled its encoders from its 9 stations in five markets when a New York Supreme Court Judge lifted the temporary restraining order that required SBS to continue encoding while Arbitron and SBS head into mediation.
+Arbitron has been in a constant struggle with broadcasters that claim the PPM methodology undercounts minorities.
+Earlier this week, SBS pulled encoders from nine stations in five markets when a New York Supreme Court judge lifted the temporary restraining order that required encoding to continue while Arbitron and SBS head into mediation.